Read the report, 'A Close up on cruelty: The harmful impact of wildlife selfies in the Amazon'.

 Many people offering wildlife selfies in the Amazon search treetops for sloths to steal.
 These typically calm, gentle animals are snatched from their natural habitats, forced to live in noisy, chaotic environments, and repeatedly passed around from tourist to tourist.

 Don’t be part of this ugly picture.
-Sign up to our Wildlife Selfie Code below, and commit to cruelty-free selfies.
+Pledge to be an animal-friendly traveller and commit to cruelty-free selfies.

 Most tourists who take photos with wildlife love animals.
 During once-in-a-lifetime trips to destinations like the Amazon, it’s understandable they’d want to take a snap with a sloth for Facebook, or post a picture with a pink river dolphin on Instagram.